francescomacri/Number_Theory_Into_Code/README.md

 - Prime numbers
 - Factorization
 - Modular arithmetic
-- Cryptography algorithms (e.g., RSA, Diffie-Hellman)
+- Cryptography algorithms
 - Diophantine equations
 - Continued fractions
-- Number sequences (e.g., Fibonacci sequence)
+- Number sequences
-- And more!
+- and more...

 The Jupyter Notebook contains code examples, explanations, and sometimes accompanying mathematical background to help you understand the concepts better.